 Set up a filter interaction

-This article shows you how to set up a data visualization with a filter interaction so that when a data selection is made, other visualizations with compatible hierarchies can be automatically filtered to the same selection.
+This article shows you how to set up a data visualization with a filter interaction so that when data is clicked or tapped, other visualizations with compatible data can be automatically filtered to the same selection.

 Related video: Interactions

 For this example, create a metric set and add it to a new dashboard in order to show OrderQty by Date in the form of a bar chart.

 Next, create a second metric set and add it to the dashboard in order to show LineTotal by Date in the form of a table visualization.